 Caring Connections Programs, Bangor: 941-2808

-"Caring Connections is a non-profit cooperative program of the Bangor YMCA and Eastern Maine Medical Center, providing outreach, education, advocacy, and support, as well as access to quality breast and cervical health services.
-Our primary goal is to improve the physical and emotional health/wellness of women in northern and downeast Maine.
+"Caring Connections is a non-profit cooperative program of the Bangor YMCA and Northern Light Eastern Maine Medical Center, providing outreach, education, advocacy, and support, as well as access to quality breast and cervical health services.
+Caring Connections is a non-profit collaborative program between the Bangor Region YMCA and Northern Light Eastern Maine Medical Center designed to improve the physical and emotional health and wellness of individuals in eastern Maine.

 If you have been diagnosed with breast cancer, we are here to help."